-Keeping Track of the Paperwork is an important step in the Travel Nursing process.
-Seven years of paperwork can pile up and become a burden on the road.
+Keeping Track of your travel nurse Paperwork is an important step in the Travel Nursing process.
+Seven years of travel nurse paperwork can pile up and become a burden on the road.

 - Travel Nurse Portfolio

 - Passport (if applicable)

 - This guest posting by Daina Smith at Travel Tax lined out all of the travel nurse paperwork that you need to keep for IRS and tax purposes.
 In addition to the paperwork for taxes, there are many other things that you will want to keep track of as a travel nurse.
 Many times, having easy access to these items can be important.

 Once you have determined what files you need to have access to, the next question is how do you organize them.
 There are many ways to organize your paperwork and many websites dedicated to organization that you can check out for recommendations.
 Perhaps you already have a system that works and you just need to make it mobile?
 Here are a few ideas on how to get organized:

 - Set up a file system that can be mobile

 - Binders with colored tabs/sheet protectors.
 There are all types of binders out there.
 Many of the planner systems out there also provide an easy way to organize and file.
 I started out using this system and utilized insertable sheet protectors to hold things like contract copies, expense envelopes, etc